-Sure, we would all love to have a bedroom that looks like it belongs in the glossy pages of a home décor magazine, or pinned on decorating boards all across Pinterest.
-But for most of us, alas, our budget refuses to cooperate with our lofty dreams.
-If you fall into this category, don’t give up on creating the bedroom you've always wanted, or at least a close approximation.
+Who wouldn't love to have a bedroom that looks like it belongs in the glossy pages of a home décor magazine or pinned on decorating boards all across Pinterest?
+But for most people, their budget refuses to cooperate with their lofty dreams.
+If you fall into this category, don’t give up on creating the bedroom you've always wanted or at least a close approximation.
 It is possible to give your room a touch of style that only looks expensive.
 As with so many other things in life, it’s all about the details.
-Here are ten ways to add a touch of luxe to your bedroom, not one of which will break the bank (or cost you more in time than an afternoon.)
+Here are 10 ways to add a touch of luxe to your bedroom, not one of which will break the bank (or cost you more in time than an afternoon).

 Cut the Clutter

 Okay, this tip is not an accessory or object, but it’s the most important step to take if you want a great looking room.
 You don't see gorgeous bedrooms on Pinterest that are a mess, right?
 A dirty or cluttered room will never look expensive—or even attractive—no matter how much you spend on your furnishings.
 So clean out the clutter.
 A luxurious looking space has just that—space.
 Get rid of anything that is not necessary, loved, or gorgeous.
 Pay particular attention to your floors.
 Expensive rooms are not storage areas for unused exercise equipment, stacks of unread books, or folded clothing.

 Try a Tray